For years I couldn’t speak in front of an audience. I was terrified.

 If I had notes, I was too nervous to read them.
 It was painful.
 And embarrassing.

 I was in my mid-20s and my career was taking off.
 My fear of public speaking was starting to limit my options.
+People want to hear what an editor has to say.
+Sooner or later there’s a ceremony or some other formal speaking event that can’t be avoided.

 Then overnight, I cracked it.